thiagousa/youtube/CONTRIBUTING.md

-Certainly!
-Here's a Contribution Guidelines template for your GitHub project:

----

 # Contribution Guidelines

 Welcome to the Monitoring Stack project!
 We appreciate your interest in contributing to this open-source project.
 By contributing, you can help us improve and enhance the monitoring stack for the benefit of the entire community.
 Please take a moment to review the guidelines below to ensure a smooth and effective contribution process.